 The Shapiro-Wilk W test for normality of data shows that the variables are not normally distributed.
 The results of Breush-Pagan/ Cook-Weisberg test for heteroscedasticity also shows the absence of heteroscedasticity given a P-value of 0.9813 and Chi2 0.00.
 While the test for multicollinearity indicates non-existence of multicollinearity using the tolerance and variance inflation factor values of less than 10 and greater than 0.10 for all the variables (see appendix).

-Summary of Regression Results
+4. Summary of Regression Results

-This section presents discussion on the moderating effect of auditors' independence on the relationship between the proxies of CEO characteristics used for the study and Environmental disclosure quality of listed oil and gas firms in Nigeria.
+This section presents discussion on the effect of CEO characteristics on Environmental disclosure quality of listed oil and gas firms in Nigeria controlled by auditor's independence.

 Table 4.
-Random Effect General Least Square Regression Results
+Robust Linear Regression Results